Equitable Growth Indicators (EGIs)

 Inflation

-• In the region, inflation rates have converged across groups with different incomes and ages.
+• In the region, inflation rates have converged across groups with different incomes, ages, and education levels.
 This is, in part, because of rising inflation in a variety of important consumption categories.

 DOWNLOAD: NATIONAL INFLATION REPORT | REGIONAL INFLATION REPORT